Clinton (CDP), Maine: Geography

-Clinton is located in northeastern Kennebec County at (44.640286, −69.497964).
+Clinton is located in northeastern Kennebec County.
 It is in the southeastern part of the town of Clinton.
 The village sits on the north side of the Sebasticook River, a tributary of the Kennebec River.
 The Clinton CDP includes rural land surrounding the village; it is bordered to the south by the town of Benton, to the east by the Sebasticook River, to the northeast by the Waldo County line with the town of Burnham, and to the north and west by Interstate 95.
 Access to I-95 is from Exit 138 (Hinckley Road), west of the village.
 I-95 leads northeast 12 mi to Pittsfield and 47 mi to Bangor, and southwest 9 mi to Waterville and 28 mi to Augusta, the state capital.
 Maine State Routes 11 and 100 run through Clinton village as Main Street, leading northeast 5 mi to Burnham village and southwest 7 mi to Fairfield.

 According to the United States Census Bureau, the Clinton CDP has a total area of 23.7 sqkm, of which 22.9 sqkm are land and 0.9 sqkm, or 3.39%, are water.